 December 5, 2017 — The benefits of the 2014 federal expansion of Medicaid coverage to over 650,000 Michigan residents has not been limited to those who receive its services.
 The initial expansion, to individuals with income up to 138 percent of the federal poverty level, was fully funded by the federal government until January 2017.
 Thereafter, states were to assume a small portion of the expansion costs, increasing to no more than 10 percent by 2020.

-New research by the Citizens Research Council of Michigan, is based on data from state, federal and scientific sources.
+New research by the Citizens Research Council of Michigan, Medicaid Expansion: Prescription for a Healthier Michigan is based on data from state, federal and scientific sources.
 The paper finds that the expansion, known as the Healthy Michigan program, has paid dividends to the business sector, the overall economy and to residents who receive health insurance via other sources.
 Besides the overall advantages arising from Michigan’s expansion, some key findings from the report:

 - The Healthy Michigan Plan has led to health insurance coverage for more than 650,000 of Michigan’s citizens and has kept insurance premiums lower for others, improving the physical, mental and financial well-being of Michigan’s citizens.
 The program also improved the state’s economy by reducing uncompensated care among Michigan’s hospitals, and by supporting health sector job creation/retention, a healthier workforce, and increased federal spending in the state.